Battle of Brisbane: First night: 26 November 1942

 In the meantime, a crowd of up to 100 Australian servicemen and civilians had gathered and began to besiege the PX, throwing bottles and rocks and breaking windows.
 Police Inspector Charles Price arrived but could do nothing as the crowd continued to grow, with the American Red Cross Club diagonally opposite the PX also coming under siege.

 Sporadic fights broke out throughout the city.
 The Tivoli Theatre was closed, with servicemen ordered back to their barracks and ships, while soldiers with fixed bayonets escorted women in the city from the area.
 By 8 p.m. up to 5,000 people were involved in the disturbance.
 Several Australian MPs removed their armbands and joined in.
 Corporal Duncan Caporn commandeered a small truck driven by an Australian officer and three soldiers.
 The truck contained four Owen sub-machine guns, several boxes of ammunition and some hand grenades.
 The local Brisbane Fire Brigade arrived but simply looked on and did not use their hoses.
-The American authorities were later to criticise them for not doing so.
+The American authorities later criticised them for not doing so.

 Death of Gunner Webster

 The 738th MP Battalion in the PX started to arm the MPs with shotguns to protect the building and they moved to the front.
 People in the crowd took umbrage at this demonstration of force and attempted to relieve Private Norbert Grant of C Company of his weapon.
 He jabbed one Australian with his gun before Gunner Edward S. Webster, a driver with the 2/2nd Australian Anti-Tank Regiment grabbed the barrel, while another soldier grabbed him around the neck.
 During the scuffle, the gun was discharged three times.
 The first shot hit Webster in the chest, killing him instantly.
 The following two shots hit Private Kenneth Henkel in the cheek and forearm, Private Ian Tieman in the chest, Private Frank Corrie in the thigh, Sapper De Vosso in the thigh and Lance Corporal Richard Ledson was wounded in the left thigh and left hand and also received a compound fracture of the left ankle.
 Ledson was later discharged due to his injuries.
 Two civilians were also hit, Joseph Hanlon was wounded in the leg and 18-year-old Walter Maidment was also wounded.

 In the confusion, Grant managed to run back towards the PX, hitting an Australian over the head with his shotgun, breaking the butt of his weapon while doing so.
 An American soldier, Private Joseph Hoffman, received a fractured skull in the scuffle.

 By 10 p.m. the crowd had dispersed, leaving the ground floor of the American PX destroyed.
-A war correspondent, John Hinde, was on a hotel balcony overlooking the scene and later stated "The most furious battle I ever saw during the war was that night in Brisbane.
-It was like a civil war."